 By analysing the perspective of the interviewees, I came to realise that, the majority of their reasons for leaving the faith were emotional and cultural as opposed to being intellectual/theological reasons.
 This can be demonstrated by British-born Safiya, who wanted to go to another city to attend university but since her parents disapproved of her idea as well as her attempts to run away, they kept her in the house and forbade her to leave.
 This then led her to believe that if she told her parents that she left Islam, they may kick her out of the home which would enable her to fulfil her future ambitions; a plan which failed as they only made conditions worse for her.

 Rehana, who was born and raised in Bangladesh suffered from abuse by her mother who unsuccessfully tried to comfort her by telling her that each part of her body which had got beaten would enter paradise; a belief that has no basis amongst the teachings of Islam.
 Maybe it is these types of false teachings that parent’s attribute to the religion which gives the child a distaste towards the faith.

 Rehana, born and raised in Bangladesh, publicly speaking on being an Ex-Muslim. / ITV

-The cultural context is clearly seen within this documentary as most of the cases are linked to the South Asian country of Bangladesh, where there is an increase in the number of individuals within its atheist community.
-As a result, there has been an opposition movement who vehemently speak oppose the recent phenomenon of neo-atheist bloggers in Bangladesh.
+The cultural context is clearly seen within this documentary as most of the cases are linked to the South Asian country of Bangladesh, where there is an increase in the number of individuals within its growing atheist community.
+As a result, there has been an opposition movement who vehemently speak out to oppose the recent phenomenon of neo-atheist bloggers in Bangladesh.